julianeweller/mg2sc/README.md

 **Setting up kraken2**

 In additional to these packages, you'll need to setup a reference database for kraken2.
 Please see the kraken2 manual for how to do this (https://github.com/DerrickWood/kraken2/wiki/Manual).
-Alternatively, you can download pre-built Kraken 2 database (e.g. Standard from 12/2/2020, 36GB) from https://benlangmead.github.io/aws-indexes/k2
+Alternatively, you can download pre-built Kraken 2 database (e.g. Standard from 12/2/2020, 36GB) from https://benlangmead.github.io/aws-indexes/k2.

+Please ensure that you have enough memory available for reading in the kraken2 database, e.g. for the example database, more than 40 GB of memory is recommended.
+If you have less memory available, you could go with a smaller reference database.

 **Execution**